proxmox/ceph/ceph/doc/cephadm/troubleshooting.rst

 The above file creates a new local image named ``ceph:debugging``.
 This image can be used on the same machine that built it.
-The image can also be pushed to a container repository or saved and copied to a node runing other Ceph containers.
-Consult the ``podman`` or ``docker`` documentation for more information about the container workflow.
+The image can also be pushed to a container repository or saved and copied to a node that is running other Ceph containers.
+See the ``podman`` or ``docker`` documentation for more information about the container workflow.

 After the image has been built, it can be used to initiate repeat debugging sessions.
-By using an image in this way, you avoid the trouble of having to re-install the debug tools and debuginfo packages every time you need to run a debug session.
+By using an image in this way, you avoid the trouble of having to re-install the debug tools and the debuginfo packages every time you need to run a debug session.
 To debug a core file using this image, in the same way as previously described, run:

 .. prompt:: bash #